Dr. Samantha M Solon-Biet

 My research works towards investigating and discovering novel nutritional interventions that can delay the development of age-related disease, improve health and reproduction and ultimately extend the length of healthy life.

-Working at the Charles Perkins Centre at the University of Sydney, I am supported by a NHMRC Peter Doherty Biomedical Fellowship and a University of Sydney SOAR Fellowship.
+Working at the Charles Perkins Centre at the University of Sydney, I have been supported by a NHMRC Peter Doherty Biomedical Fellowship and a University of Sydney SOAR Fellowship.

 Healthy ageing: low protein, high carbohydrate diets or calorie restriction?

 Branched chain amino acids in long-term health and ageing